hyeonseong1/Iterative-Offline-to-Online-Reinforcement-Learning/README.md

-# Iterative Regularized Offline-to-Online (IO2)
+# Deep Iterative Regularized Policy Optimization with Imperfect Demonstrations
-This repository is improved version of "Iterative Regularized Policy Optimization with Imperfect Demonstrations" (ICML2024).
+The implementation in this repository **outperforms** the standard 'Iterative Regularized Policy Optimization with Imperfect Demonstrations (IRPO)' by a significant margin.
+The implementation achieved an average improvement of **30.03%**.

 ## Prepare python environment